duralumin-here/wDIM-Desktop-Icon-Manager/README.md

 2. Let the application change the icon paths of your desktop shortcuts to all point to the wDIM data folder, just with one push of a button.
 3. Load an icon set and watch your icons magically change!

 This is an open-source project made by a solo developer.
-I did my best to make this a safe and helpful tool, but I claim no liability for any harm caused to your or your device by using this program.
+I did my best to make this a safe and helpful tool, but I claim no liability for any harm caused to you or your device by using this program.
 Use at your own risk.

 ## Features
 - **Custom icon sets:** Create, import, copy, and edit your own sets, which can also include their own backgrounds and shortcut arrows.